 - Certain shareholdersShareholdersA shareholder is an individual or an institution that owns one or more shares of stock in a public or a private corporation and, therefore, are the legal owners of the company.
 The ownership percentage depends on the number of shares they hold against the company's total shares., in some cases

-- This is then followed by a brief introduction of those legally representing the company, their positions within the firm, and their signatures.
+- This is followed by a brief introduction of those legally representing the company, their positions within the firm, and their signatures.

 - It may also describe if they were elected or appointed.

-- The final part of the document will include details of the firm/ individuals who drafted the document, their relevant qualifications and their signature.
+- The final part of the document will include details of the firm/ individuals who drafted the document, their relevant qualifications, and their signature.

 A sample incumbency certificate is shown below,

 There are many occasions in which an incumbency certificate can come in handy.
 For example, a bank may demand the certificate during a business account opening for a corporation.
 The certificate will validate the legally qualified key officers to represent the corporation.
 The certificate is also required during a mergerMergerMerger refers to a strategic process whereby two or more companies mutually form a new single legal venture.
 For example, in 2015, ketchup maker H.J.
 Heinz Co and Kraft Foods Group Inc merged their business to become Kraft Heinz Company, a leading global food and beverage firm. or acquisitionAcquisitionAcquisition refers to the strategic move of one company buying another company by acquiring major stakes of the firm.
 Usually, companies acquire an existing business to share its customer base, operations and market presence.
 It is one of the popular ways of business expansion. when the restructuring of the executive board is in order.